LearnerAnuprash/MozillaFirefoxEnhancement/firefox-compact-theme/install-instructions.md

 3. Create a folder named `chrome` inside it (if it doesn’t exist).

-4. Inside the `chrome` folder, create a file named: userChrome.css
+4. Inside the `chrome` folder, create a file named: `serChrome.css`

 5. Open it with **Notepad** (or any text editor) and paste the CSS from this repository.